dotnet/winforms/Documentation/issue-guide.md

     * Motivation: Observation is that contributors are less likely to grab assigned issues, no matter what the repository rules say.

 1. Use **up-for-grabs** as much as possible, ideally with a quick note about next steps / complexity of the issue.<br />
     NB: Per [http://up-for-grabs.net][up-for-grabs-net], such issues should be no longer than few nights' worth of work.
-They should be actionable (i.e. no mysterious CI failures that can't be tested in the open).
+They should be actionable (that is, no mysterious CI failures that can't be tested in the open).

 1. Set milestone to **Future**, unless you can 95%-commit you can fund the issue in specific milestone.
     * Motivation: Helps communicate desire/timeline to community.
 Can spark further priority/impact discussion.